alsnhll/PhysicsTodayCOVID19/README.md

 * Park SW, Champredon D, Weitz JS, Dushoff J. A practical generation-interval-based approach to inferring the strength of epidemics from their speed.
 Epidemics.
 2019;27: 12–18. doi:10.1016/j.epidem.2018.12.002
 * Park SW, Bolker BM, Champredon D, Earn DJD, Li M, Weitz JS, et al. Reconciling early-outbreak estimates of the basic reproductive number and its uncertainty: framework and applications to the novel coronavirus (SARS-CoV-2) outbreak.
 Journal of The Royal Society Interface.
 2020;17: 20200144. doi:10.1098/rsif.2020.0144
 * Sanche S, Lin YT, Xu C, Romero-Severson E, Hengartner N, Ke R. High Contagiousness and Rapid Spread of Severe Acute Respiratory Syndrome Coronavirus 2.
 Emerging Infectious Diseases journal.
 2020;26. doi:10.3201/eid2607.200282
 * Pan A, Liu L, Wang C, Guo H, Hao X, Wang Q, et al. Association of Public Health Interventions With the Epidemiology of the COVID-19 Outbreak in Wuhan, China.
 JAMA.
-2020 [cited 24 Apr 2020]. doi:10.1001/jama.2020.6130
+2020. doi:10.1001/jama.2020.6130
 * Ali ST, Wang L, Lau EHY, Xu X-K, Du Z, Wu Y, et al. Serial interval of SARS-CoV-2 was shortened over time by nonpharmaceutical interventions.
 Science.
-2020 [cited 9 Aug 2020]. doi:10.1126/science.abc9004
+2020. doi:10.1126/science.abc9004

 __Box2__: These plots were generated using the same SEIRHD differential equation model as Figure 3.
 The total population size was N=1e5, the average duration of the incubation period was 5 days, the average duration of the infectious period was 5 days, the average duration of delay to death after infectious period  was 14 days, and 1% of all infected individuals died.
 For the "low r" case, we set b = 0.4/N (corresponding to r = 0.08/day or doubling time ~8.3 days).
 For the "high r" case, we set b = 0.8/N (corresponding to r = 0.2/day or doubling time ~3.5 days).
 For the "low -> high r" case we set b = 0.4/N  and eff= -1 and Tint=50 (corresponding to an intervention that led to a 2-fold increase in transmission starting 50 days after the epidemic began).
 Other parameters stayed at the baseline values in the code.